Kong/docs.konghq.com/app/_hub/kong-inc/vault-auth/index.md

       default: "`secret_token`"
       datatype: array of string elements
       description: |
         Describes an array of comma-separated parameter names where the plugin will look for a secret token.
-The client must send the secret in one of those key names, and the plugin will try to read the credential from a header or the querystring parameter with the same name.<br>*note*: the key names may only contain [a-z], [A-Z], [0-9], [_] and [-].
+The client must send the secret in one of those key names, and the plugin will try to read the credential from a header or the querystring parameter with the same name.
+The key names can only contain [a-z], [A-Z], [0-9], [_], and [-].
     - name: tokens_in_body
       required: false
       default: "`false`"